MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 - The app in Azure is still as critical as it is today.
 It should perform well and scale easily.
 - The app shouldn't use IaaS components.
 Everything should be built to use PaaS or serverless services.
-- The app builds should run in cloud services, and containers should reside in a private enterprise-wide Container Registry in the cloud.
+- The app builds should run in cloud services, and containers should reside in a private enterprise-wide registry in the cloud.
 - The API service used for pet photos should be accurate and reliable in the real world, since decisions made by the app must be honored in their hotels.
 Any pet granted access is allowed to stay at the hotels.
 - To meet requirements for a DevOps pipeline, Contoso will use a Git repository in Azure Repos for source code management.
 Automated builds and releases will be used to build code and deploy to Azure App Service, Azure Functions, and AKS.
 - Different CI/CD pipelines are needed for microservices on the back end, and for the web site on the front end.